Medical expert of the article

 Cellular elements and elastic fibers

-Leukocytes in small amounts (2-5 in the field of vision) are found in any sputum.
-When inflammation of the lung tissue or bronchial mucosa and trachea, especially when suppuration (gangrene, lung abscess, bronchiectasis), their number is significantly increased.
+Leukocytes in small quantities (2-5 in the field of vision) are found in any sputum.
+In case of inflammation of the lung tissue or mucous membrane of the bronchi and trachea, especially in case of suppurative processes (gangrene, lung abscess, bronchiectasis) their quantity increases significantly.

-When staining sputum preparations according to Romanovsky-Giemsa, it is possible to differentiate individual leukocytes, which sometimes has an important diagnostic value.
-Thus, with pronounced inflammation of the lung tissue or bronchial mucosa, both the total number of neutrophilic leukocytes and the number of their degenerative forms with fragmentation of the nuclei and destruction of the cytoplasm increase.
+When staining sputum preparations according to Romanovsky-Giemsa, it is possible to differentiate individual leukocytes, which sometimes has important diagnostic value.
+Thus, with pronounced inflammation of the lung tissue or bronchial mucosa, both the total number of neutrophilic leukocytes and the number of their degenerative forms with fragmentation of nuclei and destruction of the cytoplasm increase.

 Signs of an active inflammatory process in the lungs are: